PatrickConboy/World-of-Warcraft-API/README.md

 # Project for CS328 - Data Management/Data Wrangling
 # Coded by: Od Ganzorig and Patrick Conboy
 # Date Created: 9/18/2018
-# Project Description: Our project pulls data from various websites and API's,
+# Project Description: Our project pulls data from the Blizzard WoW API,
 # puts that data into our database, and then implements a basic web API that a user
 # can use to access the World of Warcraft info stored in our database.